Tom Cotton: China

 In April 2020, Cotton said that Chinese students in the United States should be restricted to studying the humanities and banned from studying science-related fields.
 In an interview with Fox News, he said, "It is a scandal to me that we have trained so many of the Chinese Communist Party's brightest minds."

 On August 10, 2020, the Chinese government sanctioned Cotton and 10 other Americans for "behaving badly on Hong Kong-related issues".

 In February 2021, Cotton released a report, "Beat China: Targeted Decoupling and the Economic Long War", that called for the U.S. to sever most economic ties with China and invest in scientific, technological, and manufacturing fields China is ahead in.
 The report called for economic restrictions on China despite the costs, saying the "costs of targeted decoupling with China pale in comparison to the costs of passivity"; more sanctions against theft of U.S. intellectual property, controls on U.S. technologies exported to China; barring "Chinese nationals in graduate and post-graduate programs in the United States from studying or conducting research in sensitive science, technology, engineering, and mathematics fields"; and expanded trade relations with allied countries to mitigate the impact of decoupling with China.
 In a speech detailing the report, Cotton said, "We need to beat this evil empire and consign the Chinese Communists ... to the ash heap of history".

 In March 2023, Cotton and Senator Katie Britt introduced the Not One More Inch or Acre Act, which would ban any Chinese national or Chinese entity from owning American land.
 Cotton and Britt introduced the bill again in January 2025.

 In July 2023, Cotton criticized President Joe Biden's efforts to diplomatically engage with China, saying: "Biden administration officials should stop chasing after their Chinese communist counterparts like lovestruck teenagers.
 It's embarrassing and it's pathetic".

 In January 2024, Cotton questioned TikTok CEO Shou Zi Chew during a Senate hearing on child safety on social media, repeatedly asking Shou whether he was a member of the Chinese Communist Party.
 Shou said he was not, as he was a citizen of Singapore and did not hold Chinese nationality.
 Cotton continued to question Shou about his nationality and politics.
 Shou continued to affirm his Singaporean nationality.
-Cotton received severe backlash for this incident.
+Cotton received backlash, especially from Singaporeans, for this incident.

 In February 2025, Cotton criticized Elon Musk for "chasing Chinese dollars" and having "shamefully supplicated China's Communist rulers" in his book, Seven Things You Can't Say About China.